 Often when workwear is the focus of any conversation, the fabric chosen forms part of the chit-chat.
 However, often omitted, stitching choice plays an important role in garment production.
 Differently materials and designs require a certain kind stitching in order to deliver on high-quality expectations.

 When delving into workwear consider the fabric, garment type and then carefully select the type of stitching to be used.
-There are hundreds of different types of stitching but some of the most commonly known kinds include:
+There are hundreds of different types of stitching, but some of the most commonly known kinds are listed below.

 So the next time you pick a garment, consider first it’s purpose, fabric and the type of stitching used on all areas of the workwear.
 Pick a manufacturer that understands the importance stitching plays in creating comfortable and hardwearing clothing in order to maximise on good value.